 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a Pakistani man who went to a comprehensive school that doesn’t regularly send students to medical school.
-They received free school meals.
+This student identifies as a white British woman and went to a comprehensive school that doesn’t regularly send students to study medicine.

 In person panel interview with group task

 Any final advice?
 I currently volunteer with in2medschool which is the kind of resource I which I’d have when I applied so would be a great thing to recommend to anyone applying to medicine!

 Choosing to study medicine